kathyanusha05465/walmart-sales-forecasting-powerbi/README.md

 Production-style Power BI project that turns the Walmart weekly sales dataset into decision-ready insights.
 The model is lightweight (fact + dimension), refreshes from CSVs hosted in this repo, and follows PL-300 best practices.
-All M (Power Query) and DAX are versioned; the PBIX is tracked with Git LFS.
+All M (Power Query) and DAX are versioned, and the PBIX is tracked with Git LFS.

 ---